-bb. propaedeutic phase: the initial period for the programme with a study load of 60 credits, coinciding with course year 1;
+the initial period for the programme with a study load of 60 credits, coinciding with course year 1;

+ff. semester:

+gg.

-cc. semester: part of the academic year, starting 1 September and ending 31 carrying out a (group) project, including participating in project meetings or skills classes;
+part of the academic year, starting 1 September and ending 31 writing a thesis;

 January or starting 1 February and ending the following 31 August; practical exercise as referred to in Article 7.13(2)(d) of the Act, carried out in, but not limited to, one of the following forms: